-KPMG's audit report dated March 8, 2019, except for the restatement as to the effectiveness of internal control over financial reporting for the material weaknesses related to variable interest entity and consolidation matters, as to which the date is May 7, 2019, on the consolidated financial statements of the Company and subsidiaries as of and for the fiscal year ended December 30, 2018 did not contain an adverse opinion or a disclaimer of opinion and was not qualified or modified as to uncertainty, audit scope or accounting principles, except that KPMG's report on the consolidated financial statements of the Company and subsidiaries as of and for the fiscal year ended December 30, 2018 did not contain an adverse opinion at each statement of the Company and subsidiaries as of and for the fiscal year ended December 30, 2018 contained a separate paragraph stating that "As discussed in Note 2 to the consolidated financial statements, the Company has changed its method of accounting for revenue from contracts with customers in 2018 due to the adoption of the new revenue standard."
+KPMG's audit report dated March 8, 2019, except for the restatement as to the effectiveness of internal control over financial reporting for the material weaknesses related to variable interest entity and consolidation matters, as to which the date is May 7, 2019, on the consolidated financial statements of the Company and subsidiaries as of and for the fiscal year ended December 30, 2018 did not contain an adverse opinion or a disclaimer of opinion and was not qualified or modified as to uncertainty, audit scope or accounting principles, except that KPMG's report on the consolidated financial statements of the Company and subsidiaries as of and for the fiscal year ended December 30, 2018 contained a separate paragraph stating that "As discussed in Note 2 to the consolidated financial statements, the Company has changed its method of accounting for revenue from contracts with customers in 2018 due to the adoption of the new revenue standard."

-KPMG's audit report dated March 8, 2019, except for the restatement as to the effectiveness of internal control over financial reporting for the material weaknesses related to variable interest entity and consolidation matters, as to which the date is May 7, 2019, on the effectiveness of internal control over financial reporting as of December 30, 2018 did not contain any adverse opinion or disclaimer of opinion, nor was it qualified or modified as to uncertainty, audit scope, or accounting principles, except that KPMG's report indicates that the Company did not maintain effective internal control over financial reporting as of December 30, 2018 because of the effect of material weaknesses on the achievement of the objectives of the control criteria and contains an explanatory paragraph that states "Material weaknesses related to infeffective controls over not engaging appropriate technical expertise to evaluate variable interest entity and consolidation matters resulting in the failure to consolidate the Papa John's Marketing Fund, Inc. (PJMF) which also resulted in not maintaining effective controls over financial reporting and included in management's assessment."
+KPMG's audit report dated March 8, 2019, except for the restatement as to the effectiveness of internal control over financial reporting for the material weaknesses related to variable interest entity and consolidation matters, as to which the date is May 7, 2019, on the effectiveness of internal control over financial reporting as of December 30, 2018 did not contain any adverse opinion or disclaimer of opinion, nor was it qualified or modified as to uncertainty, audit scope, or accounting principles, except that KPMG's report indicates that the Company did not maintain effective internal control over financial reporting as of December 30, 2018 because of the effect of material weaknesses on the achievement of the objectives of the control criteria and contains an explanatory paragraph that states "Material weaknesses related to ineffective controls over not engaging appropriate technical expertise to evaluate variable interest entity and consolidation matters resulting in the failure to consolidate the Papa John's Marketing Fund, Inc. (PJMF) which also resulted in not maintaining effective controls over financial reporting related to PJMF have been identified and included in management's assessment."

 During the fiscal year ended December 30, 2018, and the subsequent interim period through June 10, 2019, there were (i) no disagreements between the Company and KPMG on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure, any of which, if not resolved to KPMG's satisfaction, would have caused KPMG to make reference thereto in their reports, and (ii) no "reportable events" within the meaning of Item 304(a)(1)(v) of Regulation S-K, except for the material weaknesses in internal control over financial reporting as of December 30, 2018 related to the consolidation of PJMF.
-As previously disclosed in Part II, Item 9A, "Controls and Procedures," of our Annual Report on Form 10-K/A for the fiscal year ended December 30, 2018, the material weaknesses related to the Company's failure to (i) engage third-party technical expertise to augment internal controls required under the COSO framework, which resulted in ineffective internal control over the financial reporting related to PJMF.
-As disclosed in our Annual Report on Form 10-K for the fiscal year ended December 30, 2018, the material weaknesses related to the Company's failure to (i) engage third-party technical expertise to augment internal controls required under the COSO framework, which resulted in ineffective internal control over the financial reporting related to PJMF.
+As previously disclosed in Part II, Item 9A, "Controls and Procedures," of our Annual Report on Form 10-K/A for the fiscal year ended December 30, 2018, the material weaknesses related to the Company's failure to (i) engage third-party technical expertise to augment internal resources to evaluate complex variable interest entity ("VIE") consolidation matters related to PJMF and (ii) maintain the level of internal controls required under the COSO framework, which resulted in ineffective internal control over the financial reporting related to PJMF.
 As disclosed in our Annual Report on Form 10-K for the fiscal year ended December 29, 2019, the material weaknesses have been fully remediated.